 improve.
 No, a mediator won’t decide things.
 But he or she has a lot of influence – or they wouldn’t be there.
 So impressing them is important.
 Likewise, impressing the other disputants will lower their expectations of success, so negotiation will go more smoothly.

 But this is also an opportunity to evaluate the other disputant(s).
 Is the mediator impressed by them?
 Are you?
 Do they speak clearly and convincingly?
-If you were on jury, what would you think?
+If you were on the jury, what would you think?
 What does your lawyer think?

 Listen for opportunities to settle.
 What is important to the other disputants?
 What do they emphasize?
 Can you give them those things without suffering unduly?
 Also remember that people crave recognition of their experiences and hardships, and that if you sincerely apologize, studies show plaintiffs will settle for less than if you don’t.
 These concessions to the psychic needs of others can save you serious money.
 Talk to your lawyer before you apologize, though.
 Depending on the words used, and the applicable statute, apologies might be used against you as admissions of liability.